 A low-fat diet does not work because we replace all fats with additional carbohydrates and simple sugars.
 Also, if we eliminate all fats from our diet, we eliminate bad and good fats.
-Therefore, it is not the amount of fat in your diet that matter most, but the type of fat and the overall amount of food you consume!
+Therefore, it is not the amount of fat in your diet that matters most, but the type of fat and the overall amount of food you consume!

 4. Eggs and cholesterol

-There’s no evidence to support the idea that eggs raise your bad cholesterol; they can increase your good cholesterol, which isn’t bad for your heart.
+There’s no evidence to support the idea that eggs raise bad cholesterol; they can increase your good cholesterol, which isn’t bad for your heart.
 Cholesterol is often viewed as “bad” because it is linked with heart diseases, but cholesterol plays a crucial role and function in our bodies.

 The bottom line:

-Eggs indeed are one of nature’s superfoods!
+Eggs, indeed, are one of nature’s superfoods!
 One egg provides 13 essential nutrients in the yolk (contrary to popular belief, the yolk is far higher in nutrients than the white).
 Therefore, consuming eggs would provide a better boost to your health and protection against disease than a multivitamin supplement.
 Please always opt for pasture-raised organic eggs.